lorenzolucchese/multisig/README.md

 ![Alt text](./full_architecture.png?raw=true)

-The architecture was tested on a dataset with the following structure:
+The architecture was tested on a (very unbalanced) dataset with the following structure:
 ```{bash}
 data
 ├── training_set